 - Real estate, and

-- Personal property of value (e.g., Jewelry, Expensive electronics, Equipment, and Tools)
+- Personal property of value (e.g., Jewelry, electronics, guns, and tools)

-If you believe the other party is hiding assets, it’s not uncommon to turn to the discovery process.
 In Minnesota, it’s illegal for either spouse to conceal or hide information from the other spouse during the divorce.
-The process of trying to find out information is known as, Discovery.
-In this case, discovery refers to the mandatory disclosure of information between a couple during a divorce.
-Discovery can be conducted both informally and formally.
+The law provides processes to get this information.
+This process is discovery.
+Discovery is the mandatory disclosure of information between a couple during a divorce.
+Parties or attorneys can conduct discovery either informally, formally, or both ways.

-As an alternative, formal discovery methods can be used when information isn’t being provided or the other side refuses to be upfront during the divorce.
 Like informal discovery, either spouse in the divorce can use formal discovery to obtain information from the other spouse.
 Formal discovery involves the drafting and serving of legal documents which clearly request information from the other side, including information about the asset(s) in question.
-One notable difference between informal and formal discovery is that during formal discovery, the other spouse may request information from the other spouse on ALL assets, rather than just information on the asset(s) in question.

 What To Do If Spouse is Hiding Assets

-Therefore, although it’s illegal to hide assets, the problem is, in order to prevent a spouse from hiding assets, the other spouse not only has to uncover the hidden asset(s), but also has to convince the court that his/her spouse:
+Although it’s illegal to hide assets, in order to prevent a spouse from doing so, the other spouse not only has to uncover the hidden asset(s), but also has to convince the court that his/her spouse:

 - A. Transferred, encumbered, concealed or disposed of a marital asset;